bobhablutzel/spwing/README.md

 ## Example Application
 The following example application is hosted at [SpwingLabelButtonDemo](https://github.com/bobhablutzel/SpwingLabelButtonDemo.git).
 It displays a window with a label and button; when you click the button the label changes.
 This demonstrates the view creation and binding features of the framework.
+This demo is intentionally stripped down, so does not demonstrate custom menus, command handler implementations, event processing (other than signalling a property change), file handling, undo processing, platform specific resources, document beans, or other key features.

+The basic Spwing application has four components: the application, the model, the view, and the controller.
+The application is created once at startup time.
+The model, view, and controller are created once for each document that is opened.
+This generally corresponds to a window or a file in the multi-window document paradigm.

 The main application code has the responsibility of initializing the framework.
-It does this by passing the ```contextRoot```, which is a class (usually the application class itself, as in this example) that is in a package at the root of the package hierarchy for the application
+It does this by passing the ```contextRoot```, which is a class (usually the application class itself, as in this example) that is in a package at the root of the package hierarchy for the application.
+The context root tells the framework where and how to find the other classes.

 ### The application class